-It is time to plan your fall bicycling adventures!
-Sign up!
-Join us on Saturday, September 22, 2018 for the “5th Annual Harry Elkes Ride” starting at The Hub in Brant Lake.
-We are looking forward to another memorable day of bicycling on quiet, scenic North Country roads along picturesque lakes at the peak of the fall color season.
+Plan your fall bicycling adventure now!
+Join members of the Warren County Safe & Quality Biking Organization on Saturday, September 22, 2018 for the “5th Annual Harry Elkes Ride”.
+Meet at The Hub in Brant Lake and bike on quiet, scenic North Country roads along picturesque lakes at the peak of the fall color season.

-After the ride, Drew and staff at The Hub offer their usual warm hospitality with a wide variety of beverages and hearty sandwiches.
-Along with your lunch, you can watch a video featuring the life of Harry Elkes (our local namesake) and his remarkable racing achievements around the world.
+After the ride, Drew and staff at The Hub offer warm hospitality with a wide variety of beverages and hearty sandwiches.
+Along with your lunch, you can watch a video featuring the life of Harry Elkes (our local namesake) and his remarkable racing achievements in the early 1900s.

 Cycling along the lake. . .
 The Hub beside Brant Lake